agile-ts/documentation/docs/packages/react/features/AgileHOC.md

 ```tsx
 export default AgileHOC(RandomComponent, [MY_COOL_STATE]);
 ```
-If your State has no key, be aware that you have to pass it in Object shape into the AgileHOC, so that it properly can be merged into the `props` of the Component.
+If our State has no key, be aware that you have to pass it in Object shape into the AgileHOC, so that it properly can be merged into the `props` of the Component.
 ```tsx
 export default AgileHOC(RandomComponent, {
   myState: MY_STATE
 });
 ```
-It is recommended to use the direct State Value anyway, because it is more reliable and typesafe.
+But it is recommended to use the direct State Value anyway, because it is more reliable and typesafe.
 ```tsx {4,9}
 class RandomComponent extends React.Component {
   render() {